5 Pivotal Steps to Boost Stakeholder Engagement for Your Project

 1. Help Your Stakeholders Report on Your Progress

-As an example, your boss will be reporting on the project: its progress or any hurdles you experience, but also what the project is about- its aims and outcomes, needs and budget.
-As a result, it’s very important for you to keep your boss in the loop – you'll need dedicated time from them on a regular basis.
+As an example, your boss will be reporting on the project: its progress or any hurdles you experience, but also what the project is about - its aims and outcomes, needs and budget.
+As a result, it’s very important for you to keep your management in the loop - you'll need dedicated time from them on a regular basis.

-Before starting the project, you might have talked things over with your stakeholders informally- told them how you wanted to consult with them, or how you need them to develop documentation for you, or how you’ll educate them as part of your change management approach.
+Before starting the project, you might have talked things over with your stakeholders informally - told them how you wanted to consult with them, or perhaps you needed their help with something, or maybe you covered how you’ll engage with them as part of your adoption approach.

 Once you start your project, though, you’ll need to have formal documents for those commitments so that you can finalize the expectations of everyone involved and catalog them.